Netflix/dispatch/docs/user-guide/incident.md

 ## Incidents

 Most participants will never have to use the Dispatch Incident UI.
-But for commanders and power user's this view provides a way to search, filter, and interact with incidents even if they are closed.
+But for commanders and power users, this view provides a way to search, filter, and interact with incidents even if they are closed.

 ![](../.gitbook/assets/admin-ui-incidents.png)